During these uncertain times, we want to provide you with the best possible learning experience

 Other financial support

-If you are a current domestic undergraduate student, you may be eligible for an interest-free student loan or education costs bursary to assist you with the purchase of course materials, equipment or the additional mobile data or internet plan required to undertake your study.
+If you are a current domestic undergraduate student, you may be eligible for financial support to assist you with the purchase of course materials, equipment or the additional mobile data or internet plan required to undertake your study.

 See the student financial support site for more information.